swgriffith/azure-guides/networking-overview/part2-azurecni.md

 172.17.0.0      0.0.0.0         255.255.0.0     U     0      0        0 docker0
 ```

 Nice!
-We can see that the azure0 interface has the subnet as it's gateway!
+We can see that the azure0 interface has the subnet gateway IP as it's gateway, so azure0 interacts directly with the subnet!
 We have the wiring from the container through to the network all sorted out.
 The only part we're missing is understanding how an IP address from an Azure subnet gets assigned, since there are multiple hosts constanly adding and dropping pods, and there-by adding and dropping ips.

-This is where the CNI plugin, and it's associated IPAM plugin come into play.
+This is where the CNI part of Azure CNI comes into play.
+Azure CNI is an implementation of the Container Network Interface specification.
+Azure CNI is deployed on each node, and defined as the CNI plugin when the kubelet process starts.
+Additionally, CNI implementations are reponsible for providing an IPAM implementation for IP address assignment.

 Looking at the [Azure CNI docs](https://github.com/Azure/azure-container-networking/blob/master/docs/cni.md) we can see that there are [log files](https://github.com/Azure/azure-container-networking/blob/master/docs/cni.md#logs) for the CNI available at /var/log/azure-vnet.log.
 If I tail that file I can see the CNI plugin checking in from time to time (about every 5s) on the network interfaces.
 If I delete and re-apply my nginx deployment...now I can see all the magic flowing through those log.

 Below is a very abbreviated version of what you'd see in your logs, but have a look through and see if you can see what's going on based on how we know the overall network stack works so far.